 Under the Private Investigation and Security Services Act the Security Programs department is responsible for oversight, licensing, and compliance for the security, investigator, and locksmith services industries in Newfoundland.

 Ministry of Justice and Solicitor General defines a security guard as “a person who, for hire or reward, guards or patrols for the purpose of protecting persons or property and includes a person who:

 - on behalf of his or her employer, supervises and inspects security guards while they are guarding or patrolling; or

 - accompanies a guard dog while the dog is guarding or patrolling”

-Applicants for individual licences must meet basic licensing requirements and Newfoundland security guard training qualifications before applying to receive a licence.
+Applicants for individual licences must meet basic licensing requirements and the Newfoundland security guard training qualifications before applying to receive a licence.
 Individual licences are issued for a 1-year term and are subject to the terms and conditions of the Act, Regulations and Policy.
 Applicants should familiarize themselves with these documents and their rights and responsibilities under the legislation.

 Individual licences are portable, meaning the licence remains with the individual when they change jobs and enables the individual licensee to work for more than one company if they choose to do so.
 Individual licensees, not their employers, are responsible for applying for, renewing and maintaining their licences.